Volunteer with us

 Join our Community Navigator volunteer network and help Bristol people who are over 50 connect with their community.

-By volunteering, you will make a life-changing difference to the wellbeing of these local people.
+By volunteering, you will make a life-changing difference to the wellbeing of local people.
 You’ll develop new skills, become a valued member of our vibrant Community Navigator network, and meet lots of interesting people.
 We’ll give you extensive support and training to help you in your role, and the hours are flexible.

 What will I do?